 Mobile-first indexing means Google primarily uses the mobile version of your website for crawling, indexing, and ranking.
-Since 2023, all sites are.
+Since 2023 every site is indexed this way, so any content, structured data, or link that appears only on the desktop version is effectively invisible to Google.

 What is Mobile-First Indexing?